|Lost in Time and Space (2014) Kodakotype by Pants|

 Sorry Jared?
 Do you like know what's happening in Ukraine and Venezuela?
+There's no 'the' in front of Ukraine btw bro' - at least try to keep up.
 It set an unfortunate bar.

 Sure, sure, the Oscars are always about heroes and dreams, but this year that's all they were about.
 The minor detail that some people were getting some awards and seemed to take personal pleasure in same was almost a footnote.
 The main event was conveying the message that movies are made by ordinary but gritty people with big dreams, lashings of courage (and no bad habits - although noble failings are acceptable up to a point and we'll get to that).
 No matter how humble your beginnings, provided you work very hard and your dreams recognise no boundaries, you can make it in Hollywood.

 Woven into the dominant narrative were several strands of subtext, not least of all implied equality.
 This is a tenet of the American Dream project that those who benefit from it so disproportionately are very keen to perpetuate.
 We don't know how they did it given the predominant pale-stale-maleness of the vast voting population in the Academy, but someone managed to coordinate a result that looks very like there really is equality of opportunity in Hollywood.
 We all know that can't possibly be the case so someone, or a cast of a thousand someones, worked very hard to conjure it.
 Not so difficult if illusion is your business perhaps?